 CI/CD stands for Continuous Integration (CI) and Continuous Deployment or Continuous Delivery (CD).
-Although the basics are relatively similar, there are fundamental differences that define the key beneficiaries and the results to achieve.
-Of central importance here is the automation of engineers’ repetitive work and reducing the need to handle dull and detailed processes.
+Although the basics of each are relatively similar, there are fundamental differences that define the key beneficiaries, and the results that can be achieved.
+The main goal is to automate the repetitive work engineers do and reduce the need to handle dull and detailed processes.
 From a business point of view, properly implemented CI/CD can help reduce costs and shorten time-to-market.
 As with all engineering, however, the devil is in the details.

-CI is, at least theoretically, the less troublesome half of the equation.
-Continuous Integration uses automation tools that empower development teams to build and test code after each merge as seamlessly as possible .
+Continuous Integration (CI) uses automation tools that enable development teams to build and test code after each merge, as seamlessly as possible.

 Developers working in the CI paradigm merge their changes with the main code as often as possible.
-That only sounds simple.
-Modern software is composed of various components built using a multiplicity of technologies including programming languages, platforms and clouds - to name only the obvious ones.
+As you likely know, modern software is composed of various components built using multiple technologies including programming languages, platforms and clouds - to name only the obvious ones.
 This creates a complex environment to manage, in which developers have to operate, validate and integrate changes.
 A helpful solution here is a reliable framework that makes their job easier.

-The key component of the CI/CD ecosystem is the test environment, which reduces the testing time by automatically spotting the most serious bugs at early stages of software delivery.
-Automated code testing smoothes out the process.
+A key component of the CI/CD ecosystem is the test automation stage.
+When tests are implemented correctly in a test environment they ensure the most serious bugs are spotted at an early stage of software delivery.

-Frequently merging small pieces of code is a good way to avoid future conflicts - all team members have access to the latest code base and can ensure the compatibility of commited code on the go.
+Frequently merging small pieces of code is a good way to minimize the risk of future conflicts.
+All team members have access to the latest code base and can ensure the compatibility of commited code, on the go.
 Running regular integration testing is crucial to maintaining software consistency.

 What is Continuous Delivery?

-CD is challenging the traditional means of releasing code.
+CD challenges the traditional means of releasing code.
 Instead of one big release, it delivers several smaller ones, possibly in a single day.
-Better still, the releases are available on demand, even a few times a day.
+Better still, the releases are available on demand.
 This ultimately makes the code more bug-resistant.
-With smaller batches released, it is easier to manage the bug-fixing.
-The possibility of delivering an update that needs to be nuked due to unexpected, heavyweight bugs is significantly lower.
+With smaller batches released, it is easier to fix the bugs.
+The possibility of delivering an update that needs to be nuked due to major, unexpected bugs is significantly lower.

 What is Continuous Deployment?

-The second version of the CD acronym stands for Continuous Deployment.
-It is the CI paradigm taken to a new level, as the idea of constant and automated production deployment of every change done to the code.
-The changes are ideally automated, without human intervention.
+The second version of the acronym CD stands for Continuous Deployment.
+It is the constant and automated production deployment of every change made to the code.
+The changes should be automated, without human intervention.

 -> Want to learn more about CI/CD?
 Check out our other articles: